Essential Nepal and India 2024-2025 Trip Notes

 Samosa: Popular snack in India served at tea time or at street food vendors.
 Samosas are fried or baked triangular pastry packages made from potato stuffing containing onions and peas.
 The snack is frequently served with mint or tomato chutney.

-Chaats: This savoury snack is a mainstay of Indian street food, originating from North India.
+Chaats: This savory snack is a mainstay of Indian street food, originating from North India.
 The original Chaat is a mixture of potato pieces, crisp fried bread, chickpea and tangy-salty spices.

-Kulfi: A traditional Indian ice cream made from slowly simmered whole milk to create a delicious nutty, caramelized flavour.
-Kulfi is usually flavoured with traditional Indian ingredients such as rose water, saffron or pistachio.
+Kulfi: A traditional Indian ice cream made from slowly simmered whole milk to create a delicious nutty, caramelized flavor.
+Kulfi is usually flavored with traditional Indian ingredients such as rose water, saffron or pistachio.

 There are wide selections of popular drinks in India that are both unique and refreshing.
 According to Indian ethnic culture, there are only a few alcoholic, traditional drinks that are prepared with locally available ingredients.
 Indian beverages are often referred to as sherbets and are non-alcoholic, prepared to combat the heat of the sultry Indian summer.
 Some of these drinks include Aam Panna, Jal Jeera, Thandai, Lassi, Chhanch, and Nimbu Paani.
 In the winter, warmer drinks like tea and filtered coffee are more standard.
 Tea and Chai tea is exceptionally popular and the most common form of drink in India, especially in the north.